 There are several different types of DIY pergolas.
-This one includes one solid wall and three open walls.
+This one includes one solid wall, and three open walls.
 Even if you have large trees on your property, they can be worked around, like this one.
-I love the addition of a light fixture, it really extends the living space of your home and makes the outdoors feel cozier.
+I love the addition of a light fixture, it really extends the living space of your home and makes the outdoors feel more cozy.

-If you’d rather hire a professional, this pergola was created by the pros at Decks Plus and you can still add your own personal touches with soft ivory curtains for outdoor use, and lighting.
+There are several ways to build a pergola including several DIY options.
+If you’d rather hire a professional, this pergola was created by the pros at Decks Plus and you can still add your own personal touches with curtains and lighting.

 If a full pergola is too overwhelming, try a corner DIY pergola perfect for hanging plants and corner seating.

-Not all pergolas have to be square, this arched pergola is absolutely beautiful and combines a beautiful yard area with plenty of seating space for a crowd.
+Not all pergolas have to be square, this arched pergola is absolutely beautiful and combines a beautiful garden area with plenty of seating space for a crowd.

 If you have a large deck area, pergolas are a good way to separate the space to create a private seating area.

 Pergolas are also perfect for odd-shaped decks.
 This pentagon deck lends itself perfectly to a pergola that provides both shade and coverage.